 - This is where you need to start exploring using either a “Micro canal Opener” or “Ultrasonic Tips” to slowly make way for the Files to be used.

-- There are many lubricants or De Calcifiers which are available in the market like RC-Cal which help in softening the calcified portion of the root canal to ease the way for doing BMP.
+- There are many lubricants or De Calcifiers which are available in the market like RC-Help or any EDTA solution or gel which help in softening the calcified portion of the root canal to ease the way for doing BMP.
+While using EDTA the canal should be irrigated constantly with NaOCl.

 Calcified Roots are an enigma in Dentistry for the Endodontist, treating such cases is a challenge but it sure brings in a lot of satisfaction after completing the case successfully.
 Main sutra of treating Calcified canals is to be patient and keep trying.